Top Seal Packaging - the way of the future?

 - Peel and reseal

-- A raft of sustainable and compostable fibre and plastic option
+- A raft of eco-friendly, sustainable, and compostable fibre and plastic option

 One potential barrier customers may see for shifting to top seal is the cost of plant modifications.
 In many of our installations we are seeing our Proseal equipment slot into place with minimal plant modifications and the equipment is very fast to get up and running.
 Where cost of equipment is a barrier, the team at Jenkins have calculators to assist in establishing payback periods and equipment can be rented or leased to trial for part of or a whole season before committing further.